Did you know that you can create a successful online course with WordPress?

-Next, you will reach the create new membership page.
+Next, you will reach the Add New Membership page.

-From here, you first need to provide a title for this membership plan and then add some description.
+From here, you first need to provide a title for this membership plan and then add a description.

 Next, you need to scroll down to the Membership Options section.

-The best part about using MemberPress is its powerful access control rules.
+The best thing about using MemberPress is its powerful access control rules.
 They allow you to decide who gets access to your online course.

-Simply, go to MemberPress » Rules page and click on the ‘Add New’ button.
+Simply go to the MemberPress » Rules page and click on the ‘Add New’ button.

 For instance, here, we have chosen a single course under the protected content.